GoogleCloudPlatform/solution-acceleration-toolkit/cmd/tfengine/README.md

     The privileged groups should remain empty and only have humans added for emergency situations or when investigation is required.
 This does not apply to view only groups such as approvers.

+1. The running user will need to be a super admin or have the following roles:

+   - `roles/resourcemanager.organizationAdmin` on the org

+   - `roles/resourcemanager.projectCreator` on the org

+   - `roles/billing.user` on the billing account

 ## Usage